Hot water with lemon before bed: a good tip?

 What are the known benefits of lemon water?

-There are many claims about the benefits of warm lemon water, from moisturizing the skin to preventing certain illnesses.
+There are many claims regarding the benefits of warm lemon water, from moisturizing the skin to preventing certain illnesses.
 There is a lack of research that specifically examines the health benefits of drinking hot lemon water before bed.
 Some studies focus on the possible health benefits of general hydration.
 A 2019 study suggested that most health claims for extra hydration lack evidence.
 However, they found evidence to suggest that hydration might improve thinking skills, reduce the risk of kidney stones or support weight loss.
 The authors concluded that there are possible benefits to supplemental hydration, but that more research is needed.

 Improve mood